neverix/rlhf-trojan-2024-cod/README.md

 There is not enough disk space on this VM for all models.
 The cache at `~/.cache/huggingface/hub` needs to be periodically filtered.

 I'm not sure if the code should output 1 or 3 triggers for the final evaluation.
 This is configurable with an `--n_save_trojans <N>` flag for the solution file.

+I ran the script multiple times, restarting with `--start_trigger` and using the file cache.
+One of the methods used, `llm-attacks`, is not deterministic.
+It is very unlikely that you will get the same results as me.

 ## Notes
 * The first token generated is important.
 Look at the plot of the example model's logits with and without SUDO.
 Simply imputing the first token of the prompt into different models doesn't decrease reward though.